 Our ethical values

 Care – We treat every being with respect and compassion and we care about maintaining high standards in all that we do.
 Integrity – We are honest, responsible and accountable so that we can be trusted.

-Commitment - We work hard to honour our mission and are devoted to the people and animals in our care.
+Commitment – We work hard to honor our mission and are devoted to the people and animals in our care.